Tax, super and insurances: what you should know

 If you are unsure of how much tax you need to pay, there are a number of income tax calculators available online.
 Check out Money Smart’s online income tax calculator or the simple tax calculator accessible on the Australian Tax Office’s website to work out how much money you will need to put away.

-If you are working under an Australian Business Number (ABN) and your business is registered for Goods and Services Tax (GST), remember to set money aside for this also, although keep in mind that many home care services are GST exempt.
+As an independent worker, you will need an Australian Business Number (ABN).
+If your business is also registered for Goods and Services Tax (GST), remember to set money aside for this too, although keep in mind that many home care services are GST exempt.
 Click through for more on GST exemption.

 What are tax deductions?